MILITANT ATHEISM EXPOSED HOME

 Thody, P., Read, H., Introducing Sartre.
 Cambridge: Icon Books, 2005, 72.

-FRIEDRICH NIETZSCHE (German atheist philosopher)
+FRIEDRICH NIETZSCHE (Philosopher)

 "He believed that the values of self-sacrifice inherent in Christianity undermined the cultural development; that democracy and socialism, which treated all people equally, stifled individual creativity and genius; and that universal suffrage gave power to the masses.
 Therefore, it was up to exceptional individuals to take leadership.
 He outlined his plan for a new generation of “supermen” who were free from sentimental inhibitions and prepared …to use violence in the building of a new, nobler world.
 (Hitler was one of his most committed followers).

-"Thus Spake Zarathustra" (1883-1884) In Christopher, J.R., Wittet, G.G., Modern Western Civilization.
+"Thus Spake Zarathustra" (1883-1884).
+Cited in Christopher, J.R., Wittet, G.G., Modern Western Civilization.
 Toronto: Oxford University Press, 1991, 214.

 BERTRAND RUSSELL (Philosopher)